Forms guide • reviewed March 19, 2026

 Teams benefit most when inbound work is frequent enough that email, chat, and meeting-based intake are already creating delays or confusion.
 Agencies, software teams, IT operations teams, and internal service teams often feel this pain first because requests need to be prioritized, approved, and handed off cleanly.

-What should a project intake form capture?
+What should a project form capture?

 Most teams should capture the request type, business goal, scope summary, deadline, requester, affected stakeholders, approval requirement, priority, and any supporting files or links.
 The best form collects enough detail to route and assess the work without becoming so long that nobody completes it properly.